Dream of the Red Chamber: Themes

 The novel also vividly depicts Chinese material culture, such as medicine, cuisine, tea culture, festivities, proverbs, mythology, Confucianism, Buddhism, Taoism, filial piety, opera, music, architecture, funeral rites, painting, classic literature and the Four Books.
 Among these, the novel is particularly notable for its grand use of poetry.

 Since the establishment of Cao Xueqin as the novel's author, its autobiographical aspects have come to the fore.
 Cao Xueqin's clan was similarly raided in real life, and suffered a steep decline.
 Marxist interpretation starting in the New Culture Movement saw the novel as exposing feudal society's corruption and emphasized the clashes between the classes.
 Since the 1980s, critics have embraced the novel's richness and aesthetics in a more multicultural context.

 In the title Hóng lóu Mèng (紅樓夢, literally "Red Chamber Dream"), "red chamber" can refer to the sheltered chambers where the daughters of a prominent family reside.
-It also refers to Baoyu's dream in chapter five, set in a "red chamber", a dream where the fates of many of the characters are foreshadowed.
+It also refers to Baoyu's dream in Chapter five, set in a "red chamber", a dream where the fates of many of the characters are foreshadowed.
 "Mansion" is one of the definitions of the Chinese character "樓" (lóu), but the scholar Zhou Ruchang writes that in the phrase hónglóu it is more accurately translated as "chamber".

+The novel's mythological elements were also inspired by the services Cao was involved in at the Dongyue Temple.
+The temple's most venerated gods came from Daoism, Chinese Buddhism, Tibetan Buddhism and shamanic traditions from various regions within and outside of China, and the book's spiritual themes, prose stylization, and portrayals of mythical figures were inspired by the traditional stories told about these deities and other oral temple traditions from Beijing.
+Much of this folklore was already popular during the Yuan dynasty and was retold in various ways in Cao's era in the Qing dynasty.